Female nurse using laptop

 Nursing-Lead Development

-Our computer science partners will work directly with women in the nursing community to understand the resources they need to be successful, leading to a tool that will actually deliver on its promises.
+Our computer science partners will work directly with the nursing community to understand the resources they need to be successful, leading to a tool that will actually deliver on its promises.

 Safety icon